Cabub/ProgrammingLessons/Lesson2/README.md

 ### Syntax

-[Syntax](https://www.merriam-webster.com/dictionary/syntax) is the rules that we must follow in order for our code to be correctly interpreted.
-If try to run your code and see a syntax error, it means that some part of your code cannot be correctly interpreted.
+[Syntax](https://www.merriam-webster.com/dictionary/syntax) is the set of rules that we must follow in order for our code to be correctly interpreted.
+If you try to run your code and see a syntax error, it means that some part of your code cannot be correctly interpreted by the computer, and must be changed before it will run.

 ### Expressions